 non-traditional high SCHOOL

 Beth and Horace Stubblefield Learning Center is an accredited non-traditional high school focusing on dropout recovery and prevention.
-In 1966, our participating districts (Central, Diboll, Hudson, Lufkin, and Zavalla) and the Lufkin/Angelina County Chamber of Commerce formed a cooperative that created our self-paced environment for retaining and educating students.
-This partnership allow "at-risk" students between the ages of 16 and 21 who are no longer in school, are credit deficient and/or are in danger of dropping out, a "second chance" to earn a high school diploma from their home district.
-The program is based on flexibility and personalized self-paced courses.
-All basic academic courses plus a variety of vocational classes are offered at Stubblefield Learning Center.
-Our unique program gives individual over the age of 21 an opportunity to ear a diploma from the district in which they live.
-Community leaders, educators, local businesses, organizations and foundations continue to work together to maintain a program that gives "at-risk" students a "second chance" to gain skills and knowledge that qualifies them for employment. further education and/or career advancement.
+In 1996, our participating districts (Central, Diboll, Hudson, Lufkin and Zavalla) and the Lufkin/Angelina County Chamber of Commerce formed a cooperative that created a self-paced environment for retaining and educating students.
+This partnership allows struggling students between the ages of 16 and 21 who are no longer in school, are credit deficient and/or are in danger of dropping out, an opportunity to earn a high school diploma from their home district.
+The program allows students to have a flexible schedule which provides the possibility to work on the high school curriculum at their own pace.
+The academic program also offers adult students (21 and over) who qualify, an opportunity to attain a high school diploma from the district in which they live.
+Community leaders, educators, local businesses, organizations and foundations continue to work together to maintain a program that gives our “at-risk” students a second chance to gain skills and knowledge that qualifies them for employment, further education and/or career advancement.

 502 College Dr. Lufkin, TX 75901 • (936) 634-1100